How to Set Up Docker-Based Couchbase Cluster

 Starting with the 4.x version, Couchbase provides Multi Dimensional Scaling, that makes this database scalable vertically and horizontally.
 Obviously, such a technology requires a suitable hosting platform for being deployed at, which is flexible enough to fully unleash its potential - just like Jelastic.

 Herewith, with an aim to achieve extra availability and improve the failover, multiple Couchbase instances can be united into a performant and reliable clustering solution.
-For getting the insights on how to accomplish this within the Jelastic Cloud, watch the following video tutorial:
+For getting the insights on how to accomplish this within the Jelastic PaaS, watch the following video tutorial:

 And below you can find out the step-by-step instruction with all of the required operations described in details.
 So, let’s see how to set up a scalable Couchbase DB cluster at Jelastic: